BIMIB-DISCo/JHistint.jl/README.md

 ```shell
 julia -e  'cd("/home/nmandelli/.julia/packages/J_Space/______/"); using Pkg; Pkg.activate("."); using J_Space;'
 ```
-Note : `______` refers to the code given to the installed package (J_Space), replace it with the code you can find in the indicated path.
+Note : `______` refers to the identifier given to the installed package (J_Space), replace it with the identifier you can find in the indicated path.
 Make sure the path refers to the location of your package.

 ### Activate `JHistint`